danforth-restorative/danforth-restorative.com/content/about.md

 Once the initial drive to repentance is sparked, and an open acknowledgement of ways my behavior has brought pain to the lives of others, overly dwelling in this type of sorrow and agony wasn't making me a better person.

-I've had to use that pain as a powerful incentive to learn and do the multitude of things that gradually, little by little, would restore vibrancy to life, by restructuring my thoughts, habits, and hobbies.
+I've had to use that pain as a powerful incentive to learn, work hard and do the multitude of things that gradually, little by little, would restore vibrancy to life, by restructuring my thoughts, habits, and hobbies.

 ## Danforth Restorative is a Not for Profit Educational Organization